dps923/winter2020/graded-work/assign4.md

 We need an app that will enable you to capture and store information about the food you eat during the day.

-Important for everyone to have good nutrition
-Easy for people to ignore and dismiss as unimportant
-Society and culture have increased interest in food and health
-(etc.)

-Features:
+It is important for everyone to have good nutrition habits.
+Diet and nutrition issues are too easy for people to ignore and dismiss as unimportant, but good food brings health, both in body and in mind.
+Modern society and culture have increased interest in food and health, so an app like this could be useful.

+In general, the app features include:
-* Capture info about food...
+* Can capture info about food items consumed
-* Name or identification provided by a public web service
+* The food item name or identification can be entered by you, or provided by a public web service
-* Your additional notes and text
+* Your additional notes/text can be added
-* Location info (where, when, and so on)
+* The new item will have its location info stored (where, when, and so on)
-* Optionally, a photo of the food/meal
+* Optionally, a photo of the food/meal can be taken

-Example images...
+Here are some sample screen capture images...

 First launch scene, empty list, and with some items: